|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

+We recommend a crisp, firm, and sweet apple that you would eat by hand.
 Make them extra-special with crunchy coatings.
-Toasted coconut or chopped pecans or walnuts, candy pieces, and cereal are just a few ideas.
+Toasted coconut, candy pieces, cereal, and chopped pecans are just a few ideas.
 See the list of optional coatings below the recipe instructions.

 - 1/4 cup water